naoyam/physis/docs/rose.md

 # ROSE Installation

+Physis uses the ROSE compiler framework.
+The current version is tested with the EDG4x version of the ROSE.
+See below for how to set up a ROSE installation.

 ## Prerequisites
 * Java JDK (not just JRE)
+    * Version 1.7 or newer
 * Boost C++ library
-    * Versions from 1.36 to 1.45
+    * Versions from 1.36 to 1.47
 * GNU libtool
 * Ghostscript (optional)
 * Doxygen (optional)

 ### Platform specific notes
 * Ubuntu/Debian packages
-    * sun-java6, libboost-all-dev
+    * sun-java7, libboost-all-dev
-* Mac
-    * Only OSX 10.6 is suppoted (10.7 not supported)
-    * Get Java from the Java developer package from http://connect.apple.com

 ## Automated way

 1. Set the JAVA_HOME environment variable.
-It should be like /usr/lib/jvm/java (RHEL6/CentOS6/SL6), /usr/lib/jvm/java-6-sun, or /usr/lib/jvm/java-6-sun.
+It should be like /usr/lib/jvm/java (RHEL6/CentOS6/SL6), /usr/lib/jvm/java-7-sun, or /usr/lib/jvm/java-7-sun.
+2. Get the install script, rose-install.sh, from https://github.com/naoyam/rose-tools.
+3. Run the script.sh as:

+        ./rose-install.sh -g edg4x-rose -b BOOST_INSTALL_DIR

-2. Run misc/rose-build.sh.
-It will automatically download, configure, and compile the ROSE source as suitable for Physis.
-Just run the script, and the ROSE library will be built under a directory named rose-VERSION/build and installed to rose-VERSION/install.
+    where BOOST_INSTALL_DIR points the directory where the Boost library is installed.
+If omitted, the sytem default is used.
+The script automatically download, configure, and compile the ROSE source as suitable for Physis.
+Just run the script, and the ROSE library will be built under a directory named edg4x-rose/latest.

 ## Manual way

-Clone the Git repository or download a tar package from the ROSE website.

-1. (Git only) run build.sh
-2. Linux only
-* set JAVA_HOME
-* set LD_LIBRARY_PATH to include libjvm.so directory
+1. Set JAVA_HOME and LD_LIBRARY_PATH appropriately.
+LD_LIBRARY_PATH should include libjvm.so directory, e.g.:

-    * e.g., export LD_LIBRARY_PATH=/usr/lib/jvm/java-6-sun/jre/lib/amd64/server:$LD_LIBRARY_PATH
+         export LD_LIBRARY_PATH=/usr/lib/jvm/java-7-sun/jre/lib/amd64/server:$LD_LIBRARY_PATH

-3. Download the source from https://outreach.scidac.gov/frs/?group_id=24
+2. Download the source from the Github (http://github.com/rose-compiler).
-    * Rose is automatically packaged every week.
-Newer versions seem to be more reliable.
+    * There are two versions.
+The repository at github.com/rose-compiler/edg4x-rose uses the latest EDG4 frontend for parsing C/C++, and is considered the current default version.
+Another repository at github.com/rose-compiler/rose uses the older EDG3, and is not maintainted anymore.
+Physis is tested with the edg4x-rose repository.
+    * Note that the old tgz packages are not distributed anymore.
-4. unpack the source
+3. run build.sh on the top-level source directory.
-5. mkdir <some-build-directory>
+4. mkdir <some-build-directory>
-6. do configure in the build directory
+5. do configure in the build directory
     * --prefix=somewhere
     * --with-CXX_DEBUG="-g"
     * --with-CXX_WARNINGS="-Wall -Wno-deprecated"
-* --enable-cuda
-* --with-boost=/usr
+    * --with-boost=/usr (depends on your boost installation)
-    * need to be passed; probably a bug
 7. make
     * Hint: use -j option to speed up compilation
 8. make install